Grandia (video game): ReceptionGrandia: Digital Museum debuted as the fifth highest-selling game of the week during its launch in Japan, and would go on to sell approximately 32,226 copies in its first month.

+HD Remaster

-HD Remaster releaseGrandia HD Remaster for PC was released on October 15, 2019.
-The remastered game used original PlayStation code, but combined with the details and effects from the Sega Saturn version to create a definitive version of the game.
-The remastered game features enhanced details to UI / sprites / texture art, visually enhanced original cinematic videos, widescreen support and customizable resolutions (PC only), Steam Trading Cards / Steam Achievements (PC only), Japanese and English Audio, and new language support (original English and Japanese plus French and German translations), gamepad and keyboard support with remappable controls (PC only).
-Full Japanese language support along with various fixes were released on March 25, 2020.
+The game received a remastered version on the Nintendo Switch as part of the Grandia HD Collection on August 16, 2019.
+A standalone Grandia HD Remaster for Windows via Steam was released on October 15, 2019.
+According to GungHo Online, the remastered game used the PlayStation version's code, but referenced the Sega Saturn version for the details and effects to create the "definitive version" of the game.
+The remastered game features enhanced details to UI / sprites / texture art, visually enhanced original cinematic videos, widescreen support and customizable resolutions (PC only), Steam Trading Cards / Steam Achievements (PC only), Japanese and English Audio, additional French and German localization, and gamepad and keyboard support with remappable controls (PC only).
+The remaster was released in Japan and received Japanese language support along in other regions, along with various fixes, on March 25, 2020.